-Considering how much MDF is filling today's homes in the form of window and door trim and cabinets, it stands to reason that this stuff has to eventually be removed.
+Considering how much medium-density fiberboard (MDF) is filling today's homes in the form of window and door trim and cabinets, it stands to reason that this stuff has to eventually be removed.
 But how do you dispose of it?

 Because MDF is so brittle, you can easily snap trim into foot-long sections and throw it in your regular garbage run.
 MDF panels are tougher to break, but they will yield under the force of a framing hammer.